 Yes, unless you are an excluded employee.
-If you were a participant in another plan (for example, a 403(b) plan, qualified plan or governmental 457(b) plan from a previous employer), you may elect a direct rollover or a participant rollover contribution into this Plan from the other plan.
+If you were a participant in another plan (for example, a qualified plan such as a 401(k) or a profit sharing plan, governmental 457(b) plan, or 403(b) account from a previous employer), you may elect that a direct rollover or a participant rollover contribution be made into this Plan from the other plan.
 You generally have 60 days from the date of a distribution to contribute that amount to this Plan as a participant rollover contribution.
-If you elect a direct rollover, that amount will be contributed directly to this Plan and may include after-tax contributions, provided the direct rollover is from a qualified Roth contribution program, or a 401(a) plan or another 403(b) plan.
+If you elect a direct rollover, that amount will be contributed directly to this Plan.
 You may also roll over amounts that were previously contributed to a traditional Individual Retirement Account ("IRA").
-To make a rollover contribution, you must provide Diversified with a certification from your former employer, plan administrator or IRA provider stating that the distribution you received from their plan or traditional IRA qualifies as a rollover contribution.
-Please call Diversified Direct at 800-755-5801 if you want to make a rollover contribution.
+To make a rollover contribution, you must provide Transamerica with a certification from your former employer, plan administrator or IRA provider stating that the distribution you received from their plan or traditional IRA qualifies as a rollover contribution.
+Please call Transamerica at 800-755-5801 if you want to make a rollover contribution.